Miss Universe Thailand 2021: MUT Reality Live: Exclusive Content

 An eight-episode reality show entitled "MUT Reality Live: Exclusive Content" will release on MUT Reality Live Channel via TrueID, and could be viewed for a one-time fee.
 This list is the episode of MUT Reality Live: Exclusive Content.

 Challenge winners

 Prize

-On September 6, 2021, TPN Global Co., Ltd. announced the prize money amounts.
-In addition to the prize money, the winner will receive a brand-new Mouawad crown called "Flame of Passion", AssetWise condominium, Honda Civic Eleventh-generation Turbo RS, and digital asset, cryptocurrency.
+On 6 September 2021, the organisers announced the prize money, and that the winner would receive a brand-new crown called "Flame of Passion", a house, a Honda Civic, and cryptocurrency.